 “Was anything downloaded, changed, deleted?”
 Jack asked.

 “As far as we can tell, no. But Captain Carter's access to the system is beyond even my own.
 She helped design the system, the website, and all the security.
 Theoretically, there should be nothing that someone from outside should be able to do.
 But they also shouldn't have her ID either.”
 George stated.
 “Now there have been some unrelated minor hacking attempts that the FBI has traced back to Sunnydale as well.
 The high school specifically.”

 “The high school, sir?
 Kid's did this?”
 Jack was incredulous.

 “Unknown at this time.
 The breach would have occurred at 0400 local time on a Saturday.
 It could just be someone taking advantage of poor security at the school to cover their tracks, but other hacks have happened from there when school would be in session.
 So we're not ruling anything out at this point.
 Due to the differing nature of the hacks, the FBI is sure that there are at least two different hackers in that town using two different MO's.
 This new one would make a third.”
 The general paused and slid another folder to each of the three.
 “The three of you, along with SG-2 are going to Sunnydale to investigate this problem.”

 of us, General Hammond?”
 Teal'c finally spoke.

 “I've been pushing the President to authorize you to visit more of our planet for almost a year now, son.
 This was simply the first earth-side mission we could use as a reason for you leaving the base.
 Now, your existence and the existence of all alien life-forms is still classified.
 So, as long as you are away from this base, you will be known as 'Murray'.
-I hope you're ok with that.”
+I hope you're okay with that.”

 Teal'c didn't say anything but did give a deep nod.